hardness: A term that refers to the relative concentrations of calcium ions and magnesium ions in water. See hard water and water analysis.

 hydraulically connected: A condition where two or more aquifers are in communication with each other.
 This condition can be recognized when the static water levels are nearly the same.
 See water level (1).

 hydraulic pressure: The kind of pressure that exists in the water stream of an aquifer at any specific time.
-Considered to be acting primarily in lateral directions as opposed to vertical directions.
+Hydraulic pressure is non-directional, but sometimes is considered to be acting primarily in lateral directions as opposed to vertical directions.
 Derives its energy from hydrostatic load.
 Expressed in psi.

 (1) In aquifers, backpressure and resistance to flow must be overcome by hydraulic pressure for water production to take place.
 Regardless of the source of the energy, it is hydraulic pressure that provides sufficient lateral pressure gradient to force the formation water into the lower pressure environment of the well bore of a water well.